brisa-robotics/aws-iot-greengrass/README.md

 # Running AWS IoT Greengrass in a Docker Container
 ## Overview
+This is a copy of the abandonned repository [https://github.com/alpine-docker/greengrass](https://github.com/alpine-docker/greengrass) with new fixes and features.
 AWS IoT Greengrass can run in a Docker container.
 You can use the Dockerfile in this package to build a container image that runs on ```x86_64``` platforms.
 The resulting Greengrass Docker image is 532 MB in size.
 * To build a Docker image that runs on other platforms supported by the AWS IoT Greengrass Core software (such as Armv7l or AArch64), edit the Dockerfile as described in the "Enable Multi-Platform Support for the AWS IoT Greengrass Docker Image" section.
 * To reduce the size of the Greengrass Docker image, see the "Reduce the Size of the AWS IoT Greengrass Docker Image" section.

  Note: To learn how to run a Greengrass Docker image for ```x86_64``` platform instead of building one, see the "Running AWS IoT Greengrass in a Docker Container" tutorial (https://docs.aws.amazon.com/greengrass/latest/developerguide/run-gg-in-docker-container.html).